Neurojedi/Deep-Learning-Fundamentals-with-TensorFlow/README.md

 **Deep Learning Fundamentals 13:** In this notebook, we aim to practice custom training.
 We define custom training loops and practice on the Human-vs-Horse dataset.
 Moreover, we also define a custom quadratic layer that calculates ax^2+bx+c instead of ax+b.

 **Deep Learning Fundamentals 14:** In this notebook, we go on practicing custom training and create more complex custom training loops and implement the Siamese network.

+## 📼 Courses

+I also wanted to add my favorite Deep Learning Courses that you can find online.

+1. [Deep Learning by Andreas Geiger at University of Tubingen](https://www.youtube.com/watch?v=BHBAnUAdeyE&list=PL05umP7R6ij3NTWIdtMbfvX7Z-4WEXRqD): This is my personal favorite because Andreas Geiger is an excellent teacher (I think his style particularly suits for me).
+The classes are well-designed and cover a wide range of topics, and I highly recommend checking out his computer vision course on the same channel.
+Be sure to have a look at the lecture problems too.

+2. [Stanford CS230: Deep Learning by Andrew NG](https://www.youtube.com/watch?v=PySo_6S4ZAg&list=PLoROMvodv4rOABXSygHTsbvUz4G_YQhOb): Andrew NG is a highly regarded expert not only in the field of deep learning but also in the field of teaching and this course covers the fundamentals really well.
+His teaching style is unique and engaging, making it an enjoyable learning experience.
+(Don't worry about it if you don't understand 😎)

+3. [Deep Learning by Yann LeCun and Alfredo Canziani at NYU](https://www.youtube.com/watch?v=0bMe_vCZo30&list=PL80I41oVxglKcAHllsU0txr3OuTTaWX2v&index=1): This course covers a wide range of topics in depth, and the additional course material provided [here](https://atcold.github.io/pytorch-Deep-Learning/) is also awesome.
+However, it may be a bit more challenging for beginners compared to the other two courses, so I recommend starting with one of the other courses before diving into this one if you are a beginner.

+4. Finally, I also recommend checking out Andrew NG's courses on Coursera.
+They were a great resource for me while creating this repository, and they cover a wide range of topics in deep learning as well.